2025 Shoot Schedule

 Map of Noxon

 Off of Highway 200, turn south to the town of Noxon (big green Highway signs, go across the one-lane three span steel bridge).
+Note: The speed limit is 10 miles per hour going over the bridge.
+Only one vehicle per span (limit 3) at a time.
+The county is trying to extend the life of the bridge.
+It is safe as long as folks follow the guidelines.
 You will hit a "T" in the road, bear right and take an immediate left turn onto Miller Street.
 Go one small block, turn left on 2nd Avenue.
 As the road bears to the right (large brown house on your right and Hill Outfitting on your left), go straight through the green metal gates.
 Go straight up the gravel road (watch out for the pot holes) and you will come upon the white Noxon R&G Club house.
 There are roads around each side, drive to the back side of the club house, go up the hill and you will end up at the trap range.
-You can park in front of the trap house (campers) or near the outhouse (cars, trucks).
+You can park in front (east) of the trap house or near the outhouse.
 Big Whiskey is about a 100 yard walk to the east down the two-track on the south side of the trap house.
 Can't miss it.
 This may sound confusing, but Noxon is a small town.
 From Highway 200 to the range (straight south) is only about 1 to 1.5 miles.
 All the intersections will be marked with a shoot sign.